Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 In your service code, you will have to give the order to turn the LED ON or OFF depending on the received IO state message.
 So you need a function to be called when another service sends a message, so that this function deals with the LED; this kind of function is called a _callback_.

-You can declare your LED callback functions at the beginning of the file _Arduino.ino_ located in the _/src/_ folder.
+You can declare your LED callback functions at the beginning of the file main file located in the _/src/_ folder.
 We will see later how to deal with this function.

 :::info
-Throughout this tutorial, you will have to locate the right lines where to copy/paste the bold code we provide to you, into your C file (Nucleo) or your INO file (Arduino).
+Throughout this tutorial, you will have to locate the right lines where to copy/paste the new line(s) code we provide to you, into your C file (Nucleo) or your INO file (Arduino).
 We explain it below for this first case, and then we will let you do it by your own.
 :::

 ```c